thegridelectric/gridworks-atn/docs/types/atn-params-brickstorageheater.rst

     :members:

 **GNodeAlias**:
-    - Description:
+    - Description: GNode Alias
     - Format: LeftRightDot

 **HomeCity**:
-    - Description:
+    - Description: Home City

 **TimezoneString**:
+    - Description: Timezone String

+**StorageSteps**:
+    - Description: Storage Steps.
+The number of nodes in each TimeSlice for the Dijkstra graph.

+**FloSlices**:
+    - Description: .
+The number of nodes for each storage level in the Dijstra graph.

+**SliceDurationMinutes**:
-    - Description:
+    - Description: .
+The length of

 **CurrencyUnit**:
     - Description: